Xesenix/webpack-scaffold/readme.md

 For development with HMR

 * Run `npm run build:dev` this will copy vendor assets to local folder where from they can be served (if some assets are missing during development run this)
-* Run `npm run serve:dev` this will start `webpack-dev-server` if some assets won't appear you probably need to add them to `package.app.assets`
+* Run `npm run serve:dev` this will start `webpack-dev-server` if some assets won't appear you probably need to add them to `package.apps.[appName].assets`

 For production build:

-* Run `npm run build:prod` this will build project and move all assets to `package.app.outPath` path
+* Run `npm run build:prod` this will build project and move all assets to `package.apps.[appName].outPath` path
 * Run `npm start` to test build in browser `localhost:8080`

 If you want analyze build size and dependencies use: